The Diver and his Red Cap

 Lifeboat crews of some stations in the Britain and Ireland were known to where red woollen hats.

 Its association with the marine remains very strong.
 The red cap’s association with religion and clerical garb is also strong.
-As are the colours of other items of religious apparel, demonstrated when the the Rev. Ian Paisley referred to the Pope Paul VI as ‘old red socks’.
+As are the colours of other items of religious apparel, demonstrated when the the Rev. Ian Paisley referred to Pope Paul VI as ‘old red socks’.

 The cap also prowls into the world of goblins and pookas and was a popular name for race horses and drinking houses – Mother Redcaps etc.